 It’s a long, lush epic of carefully researched historical fiction.
 But rather than being a family saga or a biographic novel, it’s more of a “sect” or “cult” novel.
-Tt’s based very closely on the life of a real life “prophet,” but it’s still fiction.
-It’s also the beautifully written, nicely translated, wonderfully narrated and marvelously complex tale of a charismatic leader with hundreds of followers focused on some inner circle leaders and their families.
-It’s a wonderful, mesmerizing book, but I don’t think it’s for everyone.
+It’s based very closely on the life of a real life “prophet,” but it’s still fiction.
+It’s also a beautifully written, nicely translated, wonderfully narrated and marvelously complex tale of a charismatic leader with hundreds of followers focused on some inner circle leaders and their families.
+It’s a wonderfully mesmerizing book, but I think it might not be for everyone.

 The story is divided into seven basic parts, “The Book of Fog,” “The Book of Sand,” “The Book of The Road,” “The Book of The Comet,” “The Book of The Distant Country,” and “The Book of Names.”
 This gives the work its title.

 Essentially taking place near the Dniester River in central Poland between the 1750s and the 1790s the story extends to the mid-20th century including references to the French Revolution and that aftermath all the way to the end of World War II.
 Most of the book concerns the period following the echoes of the Counter-Reformation in which the Catholics are still superstitiously focused on maintaining their power by force.